NERSC/spack-infrastructure/docs/spack_training.rst

     nvhpc/21.11
     nvhpc/22.5

-The root of nvhpc/21.11 is available at **/opt/nvidia/hpc_sdk/Linux_x86_64/21.11**, you can see content of modulefile by running
+The root of ``nvhpc/21.11`` is available at ``/opt/nvidia/hpc_sdk/Linux_x86_64/21.11``.
+You can see content of this modulefile by running
-**module show nvhpc/21.11** and inspect the modulefile.
-Shown below is the directory structure for root of nvhpc stack.
+``module show nvhpc/21.11`` and inspecting the modulefile.
+Shown below is the directory structure for root of NVHPC stack.

 .. code-block:: console